 Cardozo law school has a commitment to preparing its students to succeed at the highest levels in the legal profession.
-To learn more about how you can join this law school, read on!
+To learn more about Cardozo Law School’s acceptance rate and how you can maximize your chances of getting in, read on!

 Named after the Associate Justice of the Supreme Court, Benjamin N. Cardozo, Cardozo Law School has structured its educational philosophy around his famous words, “the final cause of law is the welfare of society.”